 White blood cells

 WBCs are also known as leukocytes or leucocytes.
-They are mainly responsible for immune function that helps to fight against infections and illnesses.
-White blood cells have a nucleus and they are usually larger than RBCs.
-WBCs can be classified as granulocytes( look like granules) or agranulocytes ( no granules) based on their morphological features.
+They are mainly responsible for protecting our body by looking after our immune functions by resisting the entry of microorganisms and many allergies.
+White blood cells carry a nucleus at their centre, they are irregular in the shape, and they are usually larger than RBCs measuring about 15 microns.
+WBCs can be classified as granulocytes(look like granules) and agranulocytes (no granules) based on their morphological features.
+For more information on WBCs, click here.

 Plasma and plasma proteins